PlanB-Network/bitcoin-educational-content/tutorials/wallet/sentinel/en.md

 ---
 ![cover](assets/cover.webp)

+---

+***WARNING:** Following the arrest of the founders of Samourai Wallet and the seizure of their servers on April 24th, the Sentinel app continues to function, but **it is mandatory to use your own Dojo** in order to access blockchain information and broadcast transactions.*

+_We are closely following the developments of this case as well as developments concerning the associated tools.
+Rest assured that we will update this tutorial as new information becomes available._

+_This tutorial is provided for educational and informational purposes only.
+We do not endorse or encourage the use of these tools for criminal purposes.
+It is the responsibility of each user to comply with the laws in their jurisdiction._

+---

 *"Keep your private keys, private."*

 In this article, we explore everything you need to know about watch-only wallets.
 We discuss how they work and examine the different applications available on the market.
 Finally, we offer a detailed tutorial on one of the most popular watch-only wallet applications: Sentinel.